8 Tiled Staircase Ideas That You'll Want to See

 There’s no saying that each riser needs to be exactly the same.
 Mixing and matching different tile designs for each level will turn your staircase into a splendid statement piece.

 To help tie the look together, it makes sense to pick tiles that share similar colors or patterns.
-For example, you could use tiles from the Blanch line for a gray and white theme:

 4. Line Each Riser with a Border